TIC-TAC: A Framework for Improved Covariance Estimation in Deep Heteroscedastic Regression: Task Agnostic Correlations (TAC)

-How can we quantify the accuracy of our covariance estimates in the absence of ground truth annotation?
-Existing techniques \citep{kendall2017uncertainties, seitzer2022on, stirn2023faithful} use metrics such as likelihood scores and mean square error for evaluation.
-However, these methods are skewed towards learning the mean; a perfect estimator $f_{\theta}(x)$ for the mean would result in zero mean square error, while log-likelihood scores put greater emphasis on the determinant of the covariance and does not asses correlations.
+How can we evaluate covariance estimation in the absence of ground-truth annotation?
+Existing methods \citep{kendall2017uncertainties, seitzer2022on, stirn2023faithful} use metrics such as likelihood scores and the mean squared error for evaluation.
+However, these methods are skewed towards learning the mean; a perfect mean estimator $f_{\theta}(x)$ would result in zero mean squared error, while log-likelihood scores put greater emphasis on the determinant of the covariance and do not directly assess correlations.
+Other metrics such as the Conditional Marginal Likelihood (CML) \citep{lotfi2022bayesian} are a measure of generalization.
 Therefore, we argue for the use of a much more direct method to assess the covariance.
 Specifically, we reason that the goal of estimating the covariance is to encode the relation between the target variables. \textit{Therefore, partially observing a set of correlated targets should improve the prediction of the hidden targets since by definition the covariance encodes this correlation.} As an example, if $P$ and $Q$ are correlated, then observing $P$ should improve our estimate of $Q$.
-Hence, we propose a new metric that evaluates the accuracy of correlations which we call the \textit{Task Agnostic Correlations} (TAC) which is illustrated in Fig. 2.
+Hence, we propose a new metric that evaluates the accuracy of correlations, which we call the \textit{Task Agnostic Correlations}, (Figure \ref{fig:tac}).